mocdaniel/lab-argocd-odyssey/educates/workshop/content/05-argocd-ui/index.md

 We can also **sync** or **refresh** all listed `Applications` in a bulk operation or **create** a new `Application`.

-We will get back to this view after we deployed a few applications!
+We will get back to this view after we deployed a few Applications!

 ## Settings